radius-project/blog/radblog/guide/style-guide.md

     1. Avoid blurry images and make sure the width of the image is set to 750px.
     1. You can use [Excalidraw](https://excalidraw.com/) tool to create diagrams.

 - **Code snippets**: If you are using code snippets in the blog post, make sure to use triple backticks ```<language> to wrap the code.
 This will help the reader to understand that it is a code snippet.
+If there are multiple commands, please split them into separate code blocks.

     ```bash
     rad deploy app.bicep